autocrypt/autocrypt/doc/index.rst

 The technical Autocrypt approach
 --------------------------------------

-Autocrypt uses existing email messages between people to transfer the necessary information to allow encrypting subsequent messages.
+Autocrypt uses regular email messages between people to piggyback necessary information to allow encrypting subsequent messages.
 Under the hood, Autocrypt uses email headers for this information transfer.
-By default, no key management should be visible to the users.
+By default, no key management is visible to users.
-See :doc:`features` for more highlights.
+See :doc:`features` for more technical and UI cornerstones.

 We are establishing this approach step-by-step using different "Levels" of implementation compliance.
 We are currently documenting :doc:`Level